MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/configure-always-on-availability-group-perform-failover.md

    `sqlcmd -S <SecondaryReplicaName> -U SQLADMIN -P <YourPassword> -Q "ALTER Availability Group <AGName> Failover"`

    > [!NOTE]
-   > `<SecondaryReplicaName>`, `<YourPassword>` and `<AGName>` are placeholders.
+   > `<SecondaryReplicaName>`, `<YourPassword>`, and `<AGName>` are placeholders.
 You need to change it to match your environments.
 This script is an example for reference.
 A full script should perform other checks before performing a failover.